 Should it stop you buying one?
 Maybe it should.
 Right now we can’t guarantee it’ll get any proper Android updates.
 Or even if Gmail will work properly in a year’s time.
 It’s a big deal.
-But for the rest of this review we’re not going to bang on about whether these issues are because Huawei secretly wants to spy on us on all with its 5G hardware.
+But for the rest of this review we’re not going to bang on about whether these issues are because, well, what's the point?

 Over the last few weeks we’ve spent some time with the Asus ZenFone 6, the OnePlus 7 Pro and the Honor 20 Pro.
 This is easily the most easy and breezy phone to own, thanks to one important factor: size.